-Figure 10.9-C5: Convert the value of a GS1 Application Identifier to binary
+Figure 8-5 C5: Convert the value of a GS1 Application Identifier to binary

 Flowchart C5 explains how the value of each GS1 Application Identifier is encoded in binary.
 The first step is to find an entry in Table F (the format table) for the GS1 AI key (e.g. 01), which is typically expressed as one or two components, which are processed in turn.
 For each of these two components, further processing branches depending on whether the format constrained the value to be all-numeric or not and whether the format constrained the value to be fixed length or variable length.
 Depending on the combination of numeric vs alphanumeric, fixed-length vs variable-length for each component within the GS1 AI value, further processing then refers to additional flowcharts for the encoding of values that are constrained to be fixed-length numeric (C6), variable-length numeric (C7), fixed-length alphanumeric (C8) or variable-length alphanumeric (C9).
-All current GS1 AI values can be expressed as one or two components and the main loop processes the second component if it is defined in Table F.
+All current GS1 AI values can be expressed as one or two component if it is defined in Table F.